 Like most IT departments, 2019 was probably another year of expanding data growth in your data center, which means the need for a scalable and cost-effective approach to data life cycle management and data protection has never been greater.
 And in the new digital economy, we’ve all read stories about the explosion in 40-50% increase in unstructured data year-over-year in the form of business system logs and digital media files (images, videos, audio).
 Which begs the question: where do you put it all, where it can still be accessible?

-Managing unstructured data growth in 2020 has become increasingly complex due to legacy architecture and outdated hardware and software solutions.
+Managing unstructured data growth has become increasingly complex due to legacy architecture and outdated hardware and software solutions.
 Not everything needs to be backed up and available in the cloud on AWS, Azure or Google Cloud.
 Ability to manage this burgeoning resource and ensure its performance, availability, scalability and recoverability requirements in the face of outages is critical to the success of modern business products and services.

 Traditional Disk and Tape Methods Have Become Costly & Time-Consuming